madhavan2454/assignment-1-candidate-managementsystem/README.md

 ● I had created a system to store, view, and organize information about job candidates.

-● The core of this project is perform "CRUD" Operations, which stands for Create, Read, Update, and Delete.
+● The core of this project is to perform "CRUD" Operations, which stands for Create, Read, Update, and Delete.